 How to handle conflict situations

 Every manager has a different style.
-True leaders are often the best listeners and the key to handling conflict is through clear communication.
+True leaders are often the best listeners and the key to handling conflict is clear communication.
 A popular technique when resolving disagreements is to Acknowledge, Ask, Adapt, and Answer.